Code-Institute-Submissions/the-shamans-cat/README.md

 * Fixed position at the top of the screen and reading from left to right, in a conventional manner, offering intuitive access to all pages of the website.
 The navigation bar is responsive so it fills the width of the screen for any device.
 The menu text is replaced with a menu (Burger) icon, for mobile devices, which drops down over content when clicked.
 The active page is noted in the navigation bar by its name being white, as opposed to the inactive page names which are grey.
 They change to a lighter grey on hover.

 #### **Hero Image with Jumbotron**
 * Hero image with an overlaid jumbotron containing a text area on each page.
 The jumbotron has an opaque background so that the hero image is still visible but the text of the jumbotron is contrasted well for easy reading.
 The purpose of the hero image is to get the attention of the site visitor and draw them into the site.
+The hero image does not fill the entire vertical screen and shows there is more information below the fold, encouraging the user to scroll down the page.
 Below this text area is a call-to-action (CTA) button, for the user to contact the practitioner.
 The button is brightly coloured to get the attention of user.
-There is a different hero image and jumbotron text on each page, but with same format, which keeps a consistent feel across all the website pages.
+There is a different hero image and jumbotron text on each page, but with same layout format, which keeps a consistent feel across all the website pages.

 #### **Footer** – This is found at the bottom of every page and contains:
 *   Logo - When clicked takes user back to home page.